SujeethJinesh/ME344/summer_2025/README.md

 `export CHROMA_SERVER_CORS_ALLOW_ORIGINS='["http://localhost:3000"]'`

-Then we can start our vector databse.
+Then we can start our vector database.
 Start it in a new terminal with `chroma run --host localhost --port 8000 --path ./chroma`

-In order for us to be able to access this vector database locally as well, we'll want to port forward the vector database.

-`ssh -L 8000:localhost:8000 student@hpcc-cluster-[C] -t ssh -L 8000:localhost:8000 compute-1-1`

 ## Implementing RAG